Click on the image above to download a pdf

 On 4th September 2020 scientists at the Laboratoire d’Océanographie Microbienne (LOMIC) reported on a four-year study (the OXOMAR project) sponsored by the French government, of biodegradable plastics in the marine environment.
 Their final report was published in March 2021.

-They reported (at C6) “We have obtained congruent results from our multidisciplinary approach that clearly shows that Oxo-biodegradable plastics biodegrade in seawater and do so with a significantly higher efficiency than conventional plastics.
+They reported (at C6) “We have obtained congruent results from our multidisciplinary approach that clearly shows that the d2w type of biodegradable plastics biodegrade in seawater and do so with a significantly higher efficiency than conventional plastics.
 The oxidation level obtained due to the d2w prodegradant catalyst was found to be of crucial importance in the degradation process.”

 POLICIES & LEGISLATION

-The plastics industry could have addressed this environmental problem, to the great benefit of themselves and the environment, but instead of engaging with the experts in the biodegradable plastics industry and seeking to understand it better and to explain it to their customers and to the public, most of them have continued to make conventional PE and PP products.
+The plastics industry could have addressed this environmental problem, to the great benefit of themselves and the environment, but instead of engaging with the experts at Symphony and seeking to understand it better and to explain it to their customers and to the public, most of them have continued to make conventional PE and PP products and to tell the public that recycling will solve the problem.

 ENDORSEMENTS OF THIS PAPER